Sick Or Healthy: It’s In Your Thoughts

 9. Be Present

 Set aside some time each day for a thought diet.
 Limit your thoughts to the here and now, focusing only on the present.
-Forget the past and let the future unfold in it’s own time.
+Forget the past and let the future unfold in its own time.

 10. Count Your Successes